SelormEssey/combinatorialresearch/README.md

 The goal is to approach these topics both from a theoretical perspective and through hands-on experimentation using Python and related tools.

-Repository Structure
-rust
-Copy
-Edit
-combinatorial-research/
-├── notebooks/         Jupyter Notebooks for problem-solving and visualization ├── src/               Python scripts and reusable modules ├── notes/             LaTeX or Markdown files with definitions, proofs, and summaries ├── data/              Sample datasets or input files for testing ├── references/        Research papers, textbooks, or links for further reading └── README.md          This file
 Tools and Libraries
 The following tools are commonly used throughout the repository: